 Interprofessional Education: Contemporary health profession practice demands that graduates be competent not only in disciplinary expertise but also with knowledge and skills in interprofessional collaboration.
-This requires health professionals to learn with, from, and about each other in gaining knowledge and capability in communication, teamwork, understanding of roles and responsibilities and ethical comportment.
-Interprofessional education course work (IPE) examines these competencies, providing students with the opportunity to engage in increasingly complex problem solving, work collaboratively in teams, analyze systems, apply principles of intrapersonal/ interpersonal communication, and appraise and utilize best evidence in considering patient and population care.
+This requires health professionals to learn with, from, and about each other in gaining competence in communication, teamwork, understanding of roles and responsibilities, and ethical comportment.
+Two required interprofessional education courses (IPE) examine these competencies, providing students with the opportunity to engage in increasingly complex problem solving, work collaboratively in teams, apply interpersonal communication principles, and explore ethical considerations for high quality patient and population care.
 Interprofessional course work is delivered in year one through a first year experience (FYE) course, and in year 2 through a course exploring ethical principles and practice.
 Application occurs through experiential learning within the major, co-curricular seminars, IPE elective courses, and service learning activities.

 WCHP Common Curriculum Objectives and Summary

-- Appraise knowledge of self and self-reflective abilities for interprofessional practice
+- Appraise knowledge of self and personal fit in preparation for interprofessional health practice.

 The WCHP Common Curriculum is outcomes-oriented and emphasizes active, engaged approaches to learning.
 It challenges students to acquire and then integrate knowledge across fields of study in shaping a capable and competent health professional.
 The faculty in the Westbrook College of Health Professions uphold the Common Curriculum as an essential component to producing graduates who are highly effective in their disciplinary practice, competent with interprofessional collaboration and informed citizens ready to contribute to a complex, dynamic society.

 Notice and Responsibilities Regarding this Catalog